 Creatinine and Creatinine Clearance

-Creatinine is made at a steady rate and is not affected by diet or by normal physical activities.
-If your kidneys are damaged and cannot work normally, the amount of creatinine in your urine goes down while its level in your blood goes up.
+If your kidneys are damaged and can't work normally, the amount of creatinine in your urine goes down while its level in your blood goes up.

 Three types of tests on creatinine can be done:

 The blood creatinine level shows how well your kidneys are working.
 A high creatinine level may mean your kidneys are not working properly.
 The amount of creatinine in the blood depends partly on the amount of muscle tissue you have.
 Men generally have higher creatinine levels than women.

 Creatinine clearance test

 A creatinine clearance test measures how well creatinine is removed from your blood by your kidneys.
 A creatinine clearance test gives better information than a blood creatinine test on how well your kidneys are working.
 A creatinine clearance test is done on both a blood sample and on a sample of urine collected over 24 hours (24-hour urine sample).

 Blood urea nitrogen-to-creatinine ratio (BUN:creatinine)